ngbgithub/The-One-True-Makefile/README.md

     libz.so, so you still have to manually specify library dependencies and link targets in the module.mk files.

 4. Avoidence of recursive Make.
-(See Miller's paper.
-Just google it.)
+(See Miller's paper; it's easy to find with google.)

 5. Parallel building using Make's `-j` flag.
-(This is robust and works well with incremental builds thanks to point 4).)
+This is robust and works well with incremental builds thanks to point 4).

 6. Unit tests, build artifacts, and final output all go in their own dynamically-generated subdirectories.
 Because of Libtool, you can